GOFS-lite/GOFS-lite/reference.md

 ### wait_time

-This dynamic query provides real time wait times for a specific location.
+This dynamic query provides real-time wait times for a specific location.
 To provide wait times to consumers, either this method or `wait_times.json` method can be used. `wait_time` allows more precise queries but requires a call on every interaction by users.

 The request must be a POST request (for security reasons) and the body use a JSON format.
 Here are the following attributes.